Podcastindex-org/guid-resolver/README.md

 # guid-resolver
 Resolves podcast guids to feed urls.

-This is a web front-end to a Redis DB.
-It takes a podcast guid as a subdomain and resolves it to a feed url, giving back the url as a plain text response.
+This is a podcast guid resolver.
+It takes a CSV file of guids and feed urls and loads them in a hashmap.
+When a GET request is sent, it's `host` header is parsed to find the first part.
+That substring is then used as the key lookup on the hashmap.
+If a url value is found for that key, it is returned as a plain/text HTTP response body.

 Send a GET to: